Lesterpaintstheworld/aider/website/_posts/2024-08-14-code-in-json.md

 {% include code-in-json-benchmark.js %}

-> Figure 1: aider_nova coding benchmark scores of models using either plain markdown text or JSON to return code.
+> Figure 1: aider coding benchmark scores of models using either plain markdown text or JSON to return code.
 > Pass rate (%) averaged over 5 runs.
 > Models produce better code when they return it as markdown text,
 > as compared to returning code in a structured JSON response.